 The River

 Nothing is left to chance in this beautiful and meticulously composed film, not a single word of dialogue or the tiniest piece of dust that settles on the ground.
-During the first act, all we see dusty, mud, and sky.
-Five brother's life somewhere on the plains of Kazakhstan, constantly disciplined by their father.
-They make bricks out of clay and tend to the family farm.
-Then one day the discover a river – and from then on, things start changing.
+During the first act, all we see is dust, mud, and sky.
+Five brothers' lives were spent somewhere on the plains of Kazakhstan, constantly disciplined by their father.
+They make bricks from clay and tend the family farm.
+Then one day, they discover a river – and from then on, things start changing.

 The River is both simple and complex.
-It depicts a group of young boys and their attempts to rebel against the rules and laws that restrict them, but it also has a timeless and enigmatic, almost mythological dimension to it.
+It depicts a group of young boys and their attempts to rebel against the rules and laws that restrict them, but it also has a timeless, enigmatic, almost mythological dimension.
 It is nothing short of stunning to look at, so if to you, watching films is all about visual pleasure, The River is pure bliss.

 Country Kazakhstan